Iweisc/ioc/README.md

 # Intent-Oriented Computing (IOC)

+> **⚠️ ALPHA SOFTWARE**: Experimental research project.
+For viewing and evaluation only.

-A revolutionary programming paradigm where programs are defined by **intent graphs** rather than imperative code.
-IOC eliminates syntax and manual optimization, replacing them with semantically constrained computation graphs interpreted by an adaptive solver kernel.
+An experimental programming framework where programs are defined by **intent graphs** rather than imperative code.
+IOC separates what you want (intent) from how it's computed (execution strategy), enabling automatic optimization and hardware-agnostic code.

 ## The Big Idea